ricardoCea-10/PruebaGit01/README.md

-Testing proyect of git's funtions.
+Testing proyect of git's functions.